Dominicdaniel86/Mursica-FM/README.md

 ## Overview

+Topics to cover:

+- More detailed description.
+- How to use it.
+- Architecture & components.
+- User roles.

 ## Getting started

 This application is currently in early development, and there is no simple way to install or use it without technical knowledge.
 If you're a developer or have experience with development tools, please follow the [Setup for Developers](#setup-for-developers) section to try it out.